-On hold: Participant recruitment for study on relationship between suburban neighborhood environments and physical activity in older adults
+Seeking participants for study on relationship between suburban neighbourhood environments and physical activity in older adults

-In order to gain a better understanding of older adults’ experiences of aging in the suburbs, PhD candidate Madeleine Steinmetz-Wood will work to recruit around 20 participants for a research study this year.
-Participants – adults aged 65 and older who live in suburban neighborhoods in Montreal – will be interviewed about their experiences and views.
+In order to gain a better understanding of older adults’ experiences of aging in the suburbs, PhD candidate Madeleine Steinmetz-Wood is seeking to recruit 20 participants for a new research study.
+Adults aged 65 and older who live in suburban neighbourhoods in Montreal are eligible to participate, and will be interviewed via phone or a web conferencing platform about their experiences and views.

 The overarching aim of the project is to explore how suburban neighbourhood environments influence older adults’ physical activity and health.
 Many older adults live in suburbs and would like to remain there as they age.
 We hope to hear from participants about what changes to their environment could make the greatest difference for maintaining their physical activity and health.

 When completed, this research could inform municipalities and public health practitioners that are developing urban interventions to create sustainable urban environments that promote the health of Canadians.